 Squarespace 7 comparison

-Our newest platform, Squarespace 7, has more sophisticated blogging options, including:
+Our current platform, Squarespace 7, has more sophisticated blogging options, including:

 - Customizable post URLs

 - Integrated Share buttons and social media push options